Women in 1960s Spain: 1963

 Television Española (TVE) began in 1956 with an hour of daily programs.
 One year later, in 1957, TVE had five hours of daily programming.
 In this early period, it was primarily funded by the state.
 By 1963, this had changed with 92% of its funding coming from commercial activities while producing 66 hours of programming a week.

 A 1963 legal reform meant employers could no longer dismiss women because they were married.
-The law still required women to have a husband's permission before starting work though.
+However, the law still required women to have a husband's permission before starting work.

 The Democratic Movement of Women in Catalonia first met in 1963.
 They held their First General Meeting of the Democratic Movement in 1965, bringing together women from around Spanish to constitute the Women's Democratic Movement.
 While the Catalan organization disappeared in 1969, it continued on mostly in Madrid, Galicia and Valencia.

 In 1963, Spanish communist Julian Grumau was condemned to death by the Franco regime for his alleged crimes during the Spanish Civil War.

 Carmen Muriana started working as a clothing store salesperson in the early 1960s, before taking a job in a wholesale drugstore.
 It was in the latter position that she became involved with labor organization.

-The Código Penal de 1963 sees a new penal code established in Spain, with the abortion laws being pretty much repeated verbatim from the 1941 laws.
-Minor modifications were done that impacted things like fines given to doctors for conducting abortions and against pharmacists for providing drugs to assist women in having abortions.
-When the Código Penal again in 1973, it is a copy and paste of the 1963 variant.
+The Código Penal de 1963 sees a new penal code established in Spain, with the new abortion laws being pretty much repeated verbatim from the 1941 laws.
+Minor modifications included penalties being given to doctors who conducted abortions and pharmacists for providing drugs to assist abortions.
+When the Código Penal was established again in 1973, there was no difference from the 1963 version.

 The blood revenge law was rescinded in 1963, with husbands and fathers no longer having the right to kill wives or daughters caught engaging in elicit sex acts.
-Lots of women and some men were in prison for adultery related offenses.
-They were rarely talked about.
+Those who were in prison for adultery related offences were ignored.
 Starting in 1975, before the death of Franco, women had started to mobilize by taking to the streets to demand the decriminalization of adultery.